mckennapsean/dissertation/content/10-acknowledge.md

 designer, researcher, and practitioner.
 It has been an honor to work with her over these past five years, and it has been a pleasure to learn and grow under her mentorship.
-Alexander has provided similar support and mentorship, and it has been a pleasure to work with him as the new Visualization Design Lab was established and as he taught students for the data visualization course.
+Alexander has provided similar support and mentorship, and it has been a pleasure to work with him as the Visualization Design Lab was established and for the data visualization course.
 Tamara played a big role in guiding me through the vast topic of research ethics and human research, and her course on human-centered security helped motivate the data sketches design method that I conducted.
 James taught me, through practice, observation, and discussion, a lot about design and making better software systems for humans to use, and I enjoyed our project together as we redesigned a visualization tool and formulated the groundwork for the design activity framework.
 Lastly, but certainly not least, Nathalie and I worked together for years, from visualizing set-typed data to establishing requirements for a storytelling authoring tool, and her inspiration, enthusiasm, and brilliance helped us describe and evaluate concepts for visual narrative flow.

 I would like to thank my family and friends for all their support throughout the